We were building Chess Lens, an educational chess assistant that could look at a board position and help guide a player through it.

 | GPT-5.4 xhigh summary | 94.44% | strong but expensive, still some parse errors |

-| Claude max summary | 84.72% | best Claude run |
+| Claude Opus 4.7 max summary | 84.72% | best Claude Opus 4.7 run |

-| Claude high summary | 80.56% | no parse errors, still mapping mistakes |
+| Claude Opus 4.7 high summary | 80.56% | no parse errors, still mapping mistakes |

-| Claude xhigh summary | 79.17% | similar to high |
+| Claude Opus 4.7 xhigh summary | 79.17% | similar to high |

-| Claude default | 63.89% | weaker without thinking |
+| Claude Opus 4.7 default | 63.89% | weaker without thinking |

-| Claude medium summary | 58.33% | worst Claude config |
+| Claude Opus 4.7 medium summary | 58.33% | worst Claude Opus 4.7 config |

-GPT's traces usually stayed procedural and row-specific:
+GPT's reasoning summaries usually stayed procedural and row-specific:

 For row 8, I see: a8 has a black rook, f8 has a black rook, h8 has a black king...